Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 The brand’s philosophy is all about being green, so ethical marketing is a natural part of the strategy.
 Besides sharing awareness of environment-friendly practices, Patagonia also promotes anti-consumerism.

-The “Don’t Buy This Jacket” campaign is a great example of this.
+The “Don’t Buy This Jacket” campaign is a great example of ethical marketing.

 Instead of encouraging customers to buy more on Black Friday, Patagonia asked them to take a pledge to reduce consumption (see below).
 The campaign raised the awareness of the environmental impacts of consumerism in the industry and encouraged many to consider the effect of their purchases.